Udeep10-dev/IT23814288-ITPM-Assignment1-Option_01/README.md

 > All 50 test cases are **negative** — TC IDs follow the format `Neg_XXXX`.
 > Each input type has **at least 2 test cases** as required.

----

-## 📝 Notes

-- The **Standard Sinhala** transliteration function, backend APIs, and performance/scalability/security testing are **out of scope**.
-- The Excel file will be checked for plagiarism — similarity score must remain **below 10%**.
-- Ensure the Git repository is **publicly accessible** before submission.

----

 *BSc (Hons) in Information Technology — SLIIT | Year 3 | Semester 1*